xcart/xcart-docs/_pages/kb_en/modules/pay_with_amazon/getting_started_with_pay_with_amazon.md

         *   Go back to Seller Central ([http://sellercentral.amazon.com](http://sellercentral.amazon.com/)) to the "MWS Access Key" page to see the keys you'll need to enter in X-Cart.

 6. In a new browser tab or window, log in to the Admin interface of your X-Cart store.
-Copy the account keys from Seller Central and paste them into X-Cart on the Pay with Amazon module settings page.
+Copy the account keys from Seller Central and paste them into X-Cart on the Amazon Pay addon settings page.
 Specify the rest of the settings (Operation mode, Currency, Capture mode) as required and save the configuration.
 We recommend setting the Operation mode to "Test" first, so you can create some orders in Sandbox mode and see how it works.
 For more info on the module configuration settings, see:

-    *   {% link "Configuring the Pay with Amazon module" ref_0UssH5KP %}
+    *   {% link "Configuring the Amazon Pay addon" ref_0UssH5KP %}

 7. In Seller Central, configure your instant notification settings (IPN):
     Under "Settings" -> "Integration Settings", enter your **Merchant URL**.
 The Sandbox and Production accounts each have separate values for this setting, so you must switch the view using the drop-down box at the top of the screen to set both.
 The URL you'll need to enter is `httрs://<YOUR_XCART_STORE>/cart.php?target=amazon_checkout&isipn=Y` (HTTPS is required when you configure your IPN URL for the production account.
 HTTP is only allowed for testing since no private customer data is passed in test mode).